doctore/Spring5Microservices/README.md

 ### gateway-server

 Using Zuul, this is the gateway implementation used by the other microservices included in this proof of concept.
-This module contains a filter to check, when `Authorization` header is present, if the JWT token is valid or not, in that way we will be able to verify the logged user is using a valid token in every web service invocation.
+This module contains a filter to check, when `Authorization` header is present, if the JWT token is valid or not, in that way we will be able to verify if the logged user is using a valid token in every web service invocation.
 <br>

 ### authorization-service